ShanKothari/CABO-trait-models/README.md

 This repository is meant to support two separate manuscripts:

-1. [Plant spectra as integrative measures of plant phenotypes](https://ecoevorxiv.org/bfc5t/) by Kothari & Schweiger (2022), _EcoEvoRxiv_ DOI: 10.32942/osf.io/bfc5t (in press at _Journal of Ecology_).
+1. [Plant spectra as integrative measures of plant phenotypes](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/1365-2745.13972) by Kothari & Schweiger (2022), _Journal of Ecology_ DOI: 10.1111/1365-2745.13972.
 The relevant components of this manuscript are the analyses of the major dimensions of variation in leaf reflectance spectra (Section 4.2), as well as a toy example (Figure 3) of how trait covariance can aid leaf trait estimation using reflectance spectra.
 2. [Predicting leaf traits across functional groups using reflectance spectroscopy](https://www.biorxiv.org/content/10.1101/2022.07.01.498461v2) by Kothari et al. (2022), _bioRxiv_ DOI: 10.1101/2022.07.01.498461 (in press at _New Phytologist_).
 In this manuscript, we build and validate partial least-squares regression (PLSR) models to estimate leaf traits across a wide variety of functional groups and ecosystems.

 The repository is maintained by Shan Kothari (shan.kothari \[at\] umontreal \[dot\] ca).
-The current version of the repository is being archived at Zenodo (DOI forthcoming) and is meant to represent the analyses carried out in the version of manuscript (1) that will appear in _Journal of Ecology_.
-The code base may change further before manuscript (2) is published in the journal.
+A previous version of the repository is archived at Zenodo (DOI: 10.5281/zenodo.6820487) and represents the analyses carried out in the final version of paper (1).
+This version represents the analyses in manuscript (2) and will shortly be archived as a new release of the same repository at Zenodo (DOI forthcoming).

 ## Components